wp-plugins/powerpress/readme.txt

 * Translation support will change in PowerPress 6.0+.
 Translations will be packaged in a sepraate plugin made available on WordPress.org.
 This will allow us to release translations separately and more often.

 = 5.0.2 =
-* Released on TBD
+* Released on 09/23/2013
 * Fixed another bug with *Feed Episode Maximizer* RSS <description> having the invalid characters when used with WordPRess 3.6.
 Added function `powerpress_get_the_excerpt_rss()` to permanently fix issue.
 * Removed `PHP_EOL` from powerpress-player.php where the player links are added to the post content.
 This should solve the issue where some themes or plugins replace new line characters with actual `<br/>` tags.
 (Thanks Nathan for the fix!)
 * Option to remove statistics from Dashboard has been re-added.
 5.0/5.0.1 removed the option which was automatically disabling statistics in dashboard.
 Our mistake!
-* Fixed bug with embed link no longer appearing when using FlowPlayerClassic audio player. (thanks X for bringing to our attention!)
+* Fixed bug with embed link no longer appearing when using FlowPlayerClassic audio player. (thanks cimmerian for bringing to our attention!)
-* Fixed bug with Taxonomy podcasting program level attributes (description, itunes subtitle) not getting applied to taxonomy feed correctly (Thankx Matt for bringing to our attention!)
+* Fixed bug with Taxonomy podcasting program level attributes (description, itunes subtitle) not getting applied to taxonomy feed correctly (Thanks Matt for bringing to our attention!)
 * Fixed bug with file size and duratoin checkbox setting in General Settings not saving correctly (Thanks Bridge Maker for letting us know about the bug!)
 * Added image uploader option to both the episode entry box poster image and new itunes image fields.
 This version will not cause issues with the media upload button if a user cancels the image upload.

 = 5.0.1 =